eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 This material assumes you have some basic knowledge of Robot Framework, Python, and automated acceptance testing.

-This training is split into 2 halfs: RESTinstance + SeleniumLibrary and Browser.
+This training is split into 2 halves: RESTinstance + SeleniumLibrary and Browser.
 Both halfs use the same exercise files.

 Both halves are further divided into 2 parts: REST API and UI.